-For years, skiers and riders have been forced to make a tough decision: ski and ride the world class steeps, glades and groomers of Squaw Valley, or choose the down-home vibe, and powder-filled bowls of Alpine Meadows.
+For years, skiers and riders have been forced to make a tough decision: ski and ride the world class steeps, glades and groomers of Squaw Valley, or choose the powder-filled bowls and spectacular lake views of Alpine Meadows.
 But what if you didn’t have to make that decision?

 What if you could explore the wide range of terrain that both mountains offer without having to choose one over the other?

 Your voice is essential to securing the approval and ensuring the California Express gondola is constructed in time for the 2019-20 winter season

 The California Express will both realize a long-held local dream, and enhance the ski and ride experience at Squaw Valley and Alpine Meadows by truly connecting them.